vab2048/axon-snapshot-error/README.md

 This repo is an attempt to replicate an error when snapshots are taken and to understand why this occurs.

+## Update

+The error occurred because the Jackson serializer was unable to serialize/deserialize the state of the aggregate.

+This was because no getters/setters were exposed.
+This has now been fixed and this repo works.
+The error no longer occurs.

 ## Usage

 1. Have a local postgres DB running and set up.